golemfactory/golem-architecture/gaps/gap-draft_experimental_features/gap-draft_experimental_features.md

     number should always be incremented
 - Developer can prefix or postfix Development number with his nick/identifier/whatever to avoid version clashes with other team members

-### Phases of feature development

-- PoC version
-- Release and iterating over implementation
-- Upgrade to stable version

-### Problems that won't be solved

-## Rationale

 ## Backwards Compatibility